 The key purpose of website navigation is to create an order.
-If the navigation is complicated or unclear, users won’t manage to fully explore your website.
+If the navigation is complicated or unclear, users won’t manage to explore your website fully.
 They will leave too early without completing the conversion (e.g., placing an order, leaving a phone number, or subscribing to updates).

 Design and usability issues example.
-The menu has a wrong order of categories.
-It’s not clear which section is the main one and which are secondary.
+The menu has the wrong order of categories.
+It’s unclear which section is the main and which is secondary.

 Duplication is another common website-level navigation mistake.
-The Accessories section includes the Accessories subcategory that may puzzle website visitors.
-Because of the poor usability, potential buyers will have troubles finding the product they want.
+For example, the Accessories section includes a subcategory that may puzzle website visitors.
+Because of the poor usability, potential buyers will have trouble finding the desired product.